 “If these changes go as planned, users will spend less time mindlessly scrolling and watching videos and more time interacting with friends and family, reading relevant and community-based content, and their timelines should become less cluttered with spam and brand posts.
 This will result in more valuable time on site.

-Time will tell if the News Feed changes really will lead to a better Facebook experience for all – users, brands and publishers alike.
-In the meantime, all digital marketers must be nimble and adaptable to meet these updates head on and craft a paid social media strategy that can withstand the ever-changing nature of this industry.
+Time will tell if the Facebook News Feed algorithm changes result in a better experience for users, brands and publishers.
+In the meantime, all digital marketers must be nimble and adaptable to meet these updates head on.
+Learn to craft a paid social media strategy that can withstand this fickle industry.